By submitting this petition, you are requesting to complete all Spring and/or Summer 2021 JCU coursework remotely.

 As a remote student you will be expected to follow your professors' attendance policies.
 This means that you will generally be expected to join your classes online on their scheduled days and times.

 Exceptions may be made in extraordinary circumstances for students who need a class to graduate on time and whose synchronous participation could only take place between midnight and 6:00 a.m. in their local time zone.
-Students seeking to take Spring 2021 classes asynchronously should contact the Dean of Academic Affairs, Mary Merva (firstname.lastname@example.org), who will work with them on their schedule to minimize the need for asynchronous courses.
+Students seeking to take Spring and/or Summer 2021 classes asynchronously should contact the Dean of Academic Affairs, Mary Merva (firstname.lastname@example.org), who will work with them on their schedule to minimize the need for asynchronous courses.